GrubHub Business Model and Revenue Model Explained

 Value Propositions of GrubHub

-GrubHub offers excellent value proposition not just for customers but also for restaurants.
+GrubHub offers an excellent value proposition not just for customers but also for restaurants.
 Here are some values being offered by GrubHub to customers and restaurants.

 - Helps customers save time and money as they can order food online.